faucet-pipeline/faucet-pipeline-spring-boot-starter/README.md

 You'll notice that it puts the all processed assets into `./target/classes/static`.
 That is where Spring Boot looks for static files by default.
 Pushing it directly into the classes folder allows dynamic reloading later on.
 An alternative would be going through `generated-resources`.

-As the above configuration writes the assets into subdirectories you have to tell your Spring application to include those path patterns:
+As the above configuration writes the assets into subdirectories, you have to configure your Spring application to include those path patterns:

     faucet-pipeline.path-patterns = /javascripts/**, /stylesheets/**, /images/**